| | BUILDING PERSPECTIVES WITH LIMITED RESOURCES IN A RACE

 of the spear phishing attack, which country it was coming from, and

-which machines on their client’s network had been compromised.
 As soon as we deployed USM (without having to rely on any network IDS

 signatures at all) OTX began immediately flagging egress traffic from